jvparidon/subs2vec/README.md

 # subs2vec
 Van Paridon & Thompson (2019) introduces pretrained embeddings and precomputed word/bigram/trigram frequencies in 55 languages.
-The files can be downloaded from the links in [this table](#downloading-datasets).
+The files can be downloaded from the links in __[this table](#downloading-datasets)__.
 Word vectors trained on subtitles are available, as well as vectors trained on Wikipedia, and a combination of subtitles and Wikipedia (for best performance).

 This repository contains the subs2vec module, a number of Python 3.7 scripts and command line tools to evaluate a set of word vectors on semantic similarity, semantic and syntactic analogy, and lexical norm prediction tasks.
 In addition, the `subs2vec.py` script will take an OpenSubtitles archive or Wikipedia and go through all the steps to train a fastText model and produce word vectors as used in Van Paridon & Thompson (2019).

 Psycholinguists may be especially interested `norms` script, which evaluates the lexical norm prediction performance of a set of word vectors, but can also be used to predict lexical norms for un-normed words.
-For a more detailed explanation see the __How to use -> Extending lexical norms__ section.
+For a more detailed explanation see the __[how to use -> extending lexical norms](#extending-lexical-norms)__ section.

 The scripts in this repository require [Python 3.7](https://www.python.org/downloads/) and some additional libraries that are easily installed through pip.
 (If you want to use the `subs2vec.py` script to train your own word embeddings, you will also need compiled fastText and word2vec binaries.)